anjmonteiro/Credit-Rating/README.md

 ## How is it used?

-The models will run as an app on Bloomberg's BQNT platform.
-The user will choose a company to analyze and the model will return an implied credit rating based on ceratin assumptions.
+The models will run on Bloomberg's BQNT platform.
+The user will choose a company to analyze and the model will return an implied credit rating based on certain assumptions.

 ## Data sources and AI methods